AGLDWG/reg-statuses/html/deprecated.md

 ## {{ page.title }}

-An entry that has been Retired or Superceded or has become Unstable and is no longer to be used.
+An entry that has been Retired or Superseded or has become Unstable and is no longer to be used.